braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags.md

 #### Details
 Give your new feature flag a **Name** and **ID**.
 * The **Name** field allows you to provide a human-readable title for this feature flag that will be used by marketers and administrators.
-* The **ID** field will be called in your code to determine whether the feature is enabled for a particular user.
+* The **ID** field will be referenced in your code to determine whether the feature is enabled for a particular user.
 * The **Description** field is an optional field that allows you to provide additional context around this feature flag.